UIUC-iSchool-DataViz/is445_oauoag_spring2023/week06/lecture06.md

  * Left component:
    * Grid heat map
    * Columns are License Type
-   * Rows are the License Status
+   * Rows are the County
    * Values are mean of the days between Effective Date and Expiration Date
  * Right component:
    * is a barplot/histogram
    * x is the year
-   * y is median number of days between Effective Date and Expiration Date that year
+   * y is median number of days between Original Issue Date and Expiration Date that year
  * These two should be linked so that you can select cells and that will update the right plot.

 notes: